isabella232/offer-decisioning.en/help/offer-library/creating-personalized-offers.md

     You can limit the presentation of the offer to the members of one or several Adobe Experience Platform segments.
 To do this, activate the **[!UICONTROL Visitors who fall into one or multiple segments]** option, then add one or several segments from the left pane and combine them using the **[!UICONTROL And]** / **[!UICONTROL Or]** logical operators.

+    For more on how to work with segments, refer to the [Segmentation Service documentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/home.html).

     ![](../assets/offer-eligibility-segment.png)

     If you want to associate a specific decision rule to the offer, select the **[!UICONTROL Decision rule]** option, then drag the desired rule from the left pane into the **[!UICONTROL Decision rule]** area.
 For more on how to create a decision rule, refer to [this section](../offer-library/creating-decision-rules.md).